-SA Indicators Woking Quantified Data Comparator Targets Trends/Issues/Constraints Source Woodlands Access Standard No data available.
-Indicator to be replaced.
-No person should live more than 500m from at least one area of accessible woodland of 2ha; at least one area of accessible woodland of no less than 20ha within 4km.
-There appears to be no realistic prospect of measuring this.
-Woodland Access Standard, Woodland Trust April 2007 a) Number of listed buildings, locally listed buildings, ancient monuments and conservation areas. enhance and where appropriate 2013: 4 Grade I; 10 Grade II; 166 Grade II; 311 Locally Listed Buildings and 5 Scheduled Ancient Monuments, 3 registered parks and gardens, and 25 Conservation Areas. te make accessib Core Strategy Objective 12: to preserve and enhance the cultural and historic features of the Borough. ural, historic and cultural assets and la Between 1999 and April 2008 there was an increase of 20 Listed Buildings in the borough, 18 of which are tombs.
+SA Indicators Woking Quantified Data Comparator Targets Trends/Issues/Constraints Source a) Number of listed buildings, locally listed buildings, ancient monuments and conservation areas.
+2013: 4 Grade I; 10 Grade II; 166 Grade II; 311 Locally Listed Buildings and 5 Scheduled Ancient Monuments, 3 registered parks and gardens, and 25 Conservation Areas.
+Core Strategy Objective 12: to preserve and enhance the cultural and historic features of the Borough.
+Between 1999 and April 2008 there was an increase of 20 Listed Buildings in the borough, 18 of which are tombs.
 To 2013 the heritage assets of the Borough have changed little.
 In 2012-13, the Council approved 22 Listed Building Consents which accounted for 71% of all listed building applications.
 Of these consents, 17 were works to be carried out to Locally Listed Buildings.
 English Heritage Target: Woking Core Strategy (2012) Policy CS20